dulvac/system-readiness/docs/index.md

 In the details the check reports all missing services.
 If a service is backed by a DS component then automatically a root cause analysis is executed.
 If such a service is missing then unresolved references are shown in a tree with detailed information about each component.
 At the leafs of the tree the root causes can be found.

+## Component Check

+Readiness check that is shipped in the core bundle and checks for the presence of listed DS components by name.

+Mandatory configuration with pid: `ComponentsCheck`

+* `components.list=<List of component names to check>`

+The check reports GREEN when all components are satisfied.
+It also provides root cause analysis.
+The main difference to th Service Check is that the checked component does not need to offer an OSGi service.

 ## Providing additional custom checks

 Implement the org.apache.sling.systemreadiness.core.SystemReadinessCheck interface and register